🔆

 Madeira Production: Estufagem vs. Canteiro

 Madeira's unique character is built on deliberate oxidation through heat, achieved by two distinct methods.
 Estufagem uses stainless steel tanks heated to a maximum of 50°C for a minimum of 90 days to accelerate aging artificially.
-Canteiro rests wine in seasoned oak casks under warm lodge attics, heated only by the subtropical sun, for a minimum of 4 years and up to 20 or more for the finest frasqueira bottlings.
+Canteiro rests wine in seasoned oak casks under warm lodge attics, heated only by the subtropical sun, for a minimum of 4 years and up to 20 or more for the finest Frasqueira bottlings.

 Key Facts